Mary Jane Watson: Publication history

-Marvel editor-in-chief Joe Quesada said that he feels the marriage ages the characters, making them less appealing to young readers, and lessens the dramatic, "soap opera" possibilities, but also stated that "divorcing or widowing, or annulling the marriage... would only be worse".
+Marvel editor-in-chief Joe Quesada said that he feels the marriage ages the characters, making them less appealing to young readers, and lessens the dramatic, "soap opera" possibilities, but also stated that "divorcing or widowing, or annulling the marriage… would only be worse".
 He has also pointed out that the marriage itself was editorially mandated; Stan Lee decided to marry the characters in his daily newspaper strip and, even though the two were not even dating at the time in the comic book series, it was decided to marry them in the regular Marvel Universe as well.
 In 2007, Quesada presided over the controversial "One More Day" storyline, which he also drew, in which Peter and Mary Jane's marriage is erased from history and everyone's memories by the devil Mephisto.
 Quesada states he is an avid fan of the Peter and MJ relationship, and in several interviews has claimed that the alternate MC2 universe, in which Peter and Mary Jane are happily married, is a "natural progression" of the characters.

 The erasing of Peter and Mary Jane's marriage was initially adopted in the newspaper strip as well, but due to negative reader reaction Lee later revealed it to be a bad dream.
 Mary Jane remains Spider-Man's wife in the newspaper strip continuity.

 Although the marriage stayed erased, Mary Jane and Peter Parker became a couple again during Nick Spencer's run in Amazing Spider-Man.
-She got a spin-of comic later, The Amazing Mary Jane, by Leah Williams, Carlos Gomez and Carlos López.
+She got a spin-off comic later, The Amazing Mary Jane, by Leah Williams, Carlos Gomez and Carlos López.

+Mary Jane next starred with Black Cat in the limited series Mary Jane & Black Cat by Jed MacKay and Vincenzo Carratu and Jackpot & Black Cat by Celeste Bronfman and Emilio Laiso, and the ongoing series All-New Venom by Al Ewing and Carlos Gómez.